AnarDocs/LibSocWiki/pages/Oka_Uprising.md

 In 1936, the seminary sold the territory under protest by the local Mohawk community.
-At the time they still kept cattle on the [common land](Commons "wikilink").
+At the time they still kept cattle on the [common land](Commons.md "wikilink").
 By 1956, the Mohawk were left to six remaining square kilometers from their original 165.
 In 1959, the town approved the development of a private nine-hole golf course, the *Club de golf d'Oka*, on a portion of the disputed land.
 The Mohawk suit filed